Basicname/SG200x_GC2083_Yolov8_11/README.md

 - Support YoloV8 & Yolo11
 - A more advance version, which supports RTSP streaming and fisheye len distortion is available, but its source won't be open to public.

+## TODO
+- Some other versions, using e.g. UVC camera or H.264/MJPEG video file as input will be uploaded soon.

 ## Performance
 The input size of model is 640x640.
 Sensor size is 1920x1080.
 Model is quantized using cvitek's TPU toolchain.
 | Crop Size | FPS |